psu-spatial/GEOG364-2021/pg_364Lab5_tobler_2021.md

 a)  C2a: Create a test "toy" dataset (note normally you would read your own data in from file)
 b)  C2b: Create a spatial weights matrix using spdep
+c)  C2c: Manually understand what we are doing in a join counts analysis.
 c)  C2c: Set up a hypothesis test
 d)  C2c: Use the `joincount.test` command to automatically calculate it.